Wings for NONMEM Installation

 If you have problems running WFN please let me know

 and I will try to help.
-It is helpful if you make a copy of the WFN window that
+It is helpful if you make a

-appears immediately after opening the WFN shortcut and send this to me.
-If you
+and send this to me.
+If you right click on the WFN

-right click on the WFN window title bar you will see an Edit option.
-Use this
+window title bar you will see an Edit option.
+Use this to Mark and Copy the WFN

-to Mark and Copy the WFN window contents and paste it into an email.
-Please
+window contents and paste it into an email.
+Please also send a copy of the

-that led to the error.
-Please do not
+screen showing error messages and the command you typed that led to the error.
+Please do not use PrtSc to

-use PrtSc to create bit map screen dumps!
+create bit map screen dumps!

 Uninstall

-If you wish to remove all wfn
+If you wish to remove all wfn files

-files please use the unwfn\unwfn.bat
+please use the unwfn\unwfn.bat DOS

-directory and execute unwfn.bat .
-This will
+and execute unwfn.bat .

-cd C:\nm751\wfn7
+cd C:\nm760\wfn7

 unwfn\unwfn